Ali Anouzla: Sand quarries and Mounir Majidi

 Lakome episodically looks into cases of high-profile corruption in the Moroccan state.
 In January 2013, it published a controversial and detailed investigation about sand quarries in Morocco.
 Sand, used in the construction of the country's lucrative real estate sector, is extracted from quarries exploited through a state license.
 The license, being an easy source of wealth, has often drawn attention of public opinion who alleged it was given only to connected people and high-ranking officials.
 Among the licenses beneficiaries figured some companies based in tax havens such as the Virgin Islands and Luxembourg.
 Lakome demonstrated that Mounir Majidi (a close friend and personal secretary of Mohammed VI of whom he manages his financial holdings) had links to these companies through a complex net of FVCs.
 The companies involved the parents of Majidi, his aids Said Hassani and Hassane Mansouri in addition to his sister Loubna Batoul Majidi.
-British businesswoman Vanessa Branson, French designer Frederic Scholl and James Howell (adviser to Britain's ex-PM Margaret Thatcher), all of whom regular visitor to Marrakech also figured among the beneficiaries.
+British businesswoman Vanessa Branson, French designer Frederic Scholl and James Howell (adviser to Britain's ex-PM Margaret Thatcher), all of whom regular visitor to Marrakesh also figured among the beneficiaries.
 The licensees often reported deficient financial statements, which prompted Morocco's minister of Public Works Aziz Rabbah to state that "Morocco tax losses in the sector amounted to 3 billion Dirhams per year."